Blog · By The Packaging Vista Team · June 20, 2026

 A few more options round out the toolkit:

-- Window patching – a clear panel that shows the product itself; see window boxes.
+- Window patching – a clear panel that shows the product itself; see clear-panel custom window boxes.

 - Edge or foil details – metallic edges and accents for rigid and gift boxes.